Robotomies to attend District Championships in Hartford April 13-16!!

 The Carey Family

 The Resca Family

 Ginger Vollmar, Publicity for the GDRHS Robotics Team

-All funding for the Robotics team is privately raised as no money from the school budget is allocated for this team.
-The Robotomies would like to thank our current sponsors who provide funding for the entrance fees for the FIRST competitions and for materials.
-Thank you to: Justin J. Maynard Memorial STEM Innovation Scholarship; The National Defense Education Program; The Society for American Military Engineers; Raytheon; Ted & Connie Lapres Fund; Mercury Systems; and Timothy and Cheryl Battles.
-(Check out our team support page for a complete and updated list.)
+All funding for the Robotics team is privately raised.
+The Robotomies are thrilled to have gotten more sponsors this year.
+We would like to thank all of our current sponsors who provide funding for the entrance fees for the FIRST competitions and for materials.
+Thank you to: Justin J. Maynard Memorial STEM Innovation Scholarship; The Department of Defense STEM Program; The Society for American Military Engineers; Raytheon; Ted & Connie Lapres Fund; Mercury Systems; Groton Board of Trade; IBM Northeast Community Grant Program; GE Oil & Gas; Solidworks; the Webber Restaurant Group; Harris Corporation; MJR Engineering Co.; the Hughson Family; and the Adams Family.
 Additional sponsorships are always welcomed and appreciated.

-If you have questions or would like to help support the Robotics team, please contact the High School who can put you in touch with our current mentors or students.
-Mr. Rocheleau may be reached at email@example.com.
+If you have questions or would like to help support the Robotics team, please contact Mr. Mark Rocheleau at email@example.com.

 Below are a few photos from our 2015-2016 year: